pulsar-edit/documentation/docs/package-guides/package-word-count.md

 To see your changes, you'll need to reload the code.
 You can do this by reloading the window (The `window:reload` command in the Command Palette).
-A common practice is to have two Pulsar windows, one for developing your package, and one for testing and reloading.
+A common practice is to have two Pulsar windows: one for developing your package, and one for testing and reloading.

 :::